 CBD: Stop 5 Tour office, located at 81 Long Street

-Tour returns to V&A Waterfront (Stop 1) at approximately 17h00.
-Use the Red Route buses to get back into the CBD or the Green Route bus back to the Atlantic seaboard as far as Camps bay.Duration
+Tour returns to V&A Waterfront (Stop 1) at approximately 17h15.
+Use the Red or the Green Route to get back to your pick up location.

 Cape Point Park fee - payable on the bus on the day (unless you choose the INCLUDED option)